Easter Egg Hunts for Kids Around Boston

 Easter Stories and Egg Hunt - Harvard Coop, Cambridge

-Children listen to stories about Easter and take place in an egg hunt (ages 1-6 only).
+Children listen to stories about Easter and take part in an egg hunt (ages 1-6 only) with Peter Rabbit (in costume character form).
 Free

-Cambridge Community Eggsstravaganza - Cambridge Common Park, Cambridge
+Cambridge Community Eggsstravaganza - North Point Park, Cambridge

 The morning features games, prizes, an enormous Easter egg hunt (over 10,000 eggs!), and a whole lot of fun for the family.
 Free

-Children ages 2-6 can join the Easter Bunny to hunt for 5,000 treat-filled eggs hidden throughout Roslindale’s tree-lined Adams Park.
+Children ages 2-6 can join the Easter Bunny to hunt for 5,000 treat-filled eggs hidden throughout Roslindale’s Fallon Field (note new location for 2014).
 Bring a basket or bag to collect eggs.

 Easter Egg Hunt - Bass Pro Shops, Foxborough